Gut Healthy Chicken Salad

 This Gut Healthy Chicken Salad is loaded with lean protein, nutrient rich veggies, seeds, and healthy fat.
 Make this easy healthy salad part of your weekly menu!

-If you’re looking for more salads, try some of my other faves like Strawberry Balsamic Broccoli Salad, Chicken Sausage Greek Salad, or Avocado Tuna Salad.
+If you’re looking for more salads, try some of my other faves like Strawberry Balsamic Broccoli Salad, Chicken Sausage Greek Salad, or Avocado Tuna Salad With No Mayo.

 gut healthy chicken salad in a large bowl on a white countertop.